Rd4dev/Oppia-Android-Fork-from-Fork/wiki/Bazel-Setup-Instructions-for-Mac.md

 **The steps to install Bazel on Mac are:**
 1. Set up Rosetta Terminal
 2. Install Bazel
-3. Set Bazel and ANDROID_HOME paths permanently in your terminal
+3. Set Bazel and ANDROID_HOME paths permanently in your terminal.
 4. Verify that the build is working

 ### 1. Set up Rosetta Terminal